mhoopmann/KojakSpectrumViewer/README.md

 4. Install PNG and dev kit: http://www.libpng.org/pub/png/libpng.html
 5. Update the Makefile MSTOOLKITPATH

+#### Windows:
-In Windows: Much the same as above, if using a Linux-like environment (MinGW/MSYS/CygWin etc).
+Much the same as Linuxabove, if using a Linux-like environment (MinGW/MSYS/CygWin etc).
 If using Visual Studio (works great this way), try the following:

 1. Clone and compile the MSToolkit as a library.